nvennin/test-www/procedures/Procedure_GDP_GMQHI_Self_Inspections.md

 Role     |   Description    |   Who
 ------   |   --------       |  ----
-Manager  | Update the Self-Inspection Schedule and monitor the schedule of upcoming audits  | Quality Officer Auditor |  Performs the audit | Quality Manager Responsible person  | Oversee and support audit programmes | Director of Quality, RP
+Manager  | Update the Self-Inspection Schedule and monitor the schedule of upcoming audits  | Quality Manager Auditor |  Performs the audit | Quality Manager Responsible person  | Oversee and support audit programmes | RP

 ## PROCEDURE

 ### Self-Inspection Schedule and Tracker

 * All GDP areas shall be identified on the Self-Inspection Tracker.
-* The SeIf-lnspection Tracker shall be updated as required for e.g. after completion of an audit, business or compliance needs following a risk assessment, non-scheduled ”For Cause” audit due to increased risk associated with poor compliance or significant change to internal process or personnel.
-* The Self—Inspection Audit tracker includes the following information:
-  * GxP activities-List of all GxP activities summarizing the Risk rating, audit frequency and Audit dates
+* The Self-Inspection Audit tracker lists all GxP activities summarizing the Risk rating, audit frequency and audit dates.
-  * Audit Schedule-Summarizing audit due dates (for the current calendar year)
-  * Risk Assessments-Risk assessment for each of the GxP activities.
-* The Self—Inspection Audit Schedule will be reviewed, printed, signed and dated by the Director of Quality or designee and stored in the Self—Inspection Audit file.
+* The Self-Inspection Audit Schedule will be reviewed during [Management Review][OZCFN].
 * The Audits shall be scheduled as close to the due date as possible.
 If the audit cannot be scheduled within 3 months of the due date, then a deviation is required.
 * Ad hoc self—inspections will be undertaken as identified on a risk management basis or in response to a critical finding or incident.

 ### Self-Inspection Audit Frequency

-* All GDP activities are identified to be audited based on the risk assessment score and risk rating.
+* All GDP activities are identified to be audited based on the risk rating.
-* The risk rating is perfomed on the following criteria:
+* The risk rating is attributed according to the following criteria:
   * On-going continous improvement activities
   * Audit History
   * Number of Deviations or overdue CAPA/Change Requests